 No, dispersed camping (camping outside of a designated recreation area) is allowed throughout the forest.

 12) Can you have campfires?

 Yes, unless there is a campfire ban in really dry, windy weather.

 13) Are there poisonous snakes in the Kisatchie National Forest?

-Yes, the Kisatchie National Forest is home to a large variety of snakes, including some poisonous species.
+Yes, the Kisatchie National Forest is home to a large variety of snakes, including some venomous species.
 The public is encouraged to avoid harassing or harming any snakes that they may encounter.

 14) Where can someone get a list of birds found in the Kisatchie National Forest?

 At the Kisatchie National Forest Supervisor's Office or any of the five Ranger District Offices.